internetguru/academy/README.md

 `ACADEMY_FORCE_JOB`
 If this variable is “true”, run the evaluate job automatically regardless of other conditions.

+`ACADEMY_FORCE_MERGE`
+If this variable is “true”, merge source branch to main branch directly instead of creating a pull request.

 `ACADEMY_EVALUATE`
 Run the evaluate job automatically if the value is "always".